Substitute levy fails for Clark-Shawnee Local School District, school board to reevaluate for next election

 SPRINGFIELD, Ohio (WDTN) — A source of additional revenue failed on Tuesday, November 2, 2021 for the Clark-Shawnee Local School District.
 The proposed substitute levy did not pass.

-“It would not have been an increase in taxes to our residents, but it would’ve allowed us to capture new revenue from new development, commercial and residential, in the township,” Kuhn explained.
+“It would not have been an increase in taxes to our residents, but it would’ve allowed us to capture new revenue from new development, commercial and residential, in the township,” Kuhn said.

 Kuhn said the substitute levy is relatively new in the state of Ohio and this was the first time the school district proposed something like it.
 He said because of this some voters might have been confused by what it meant for taxpayers.